 - CEDR – is responsible for British Airways, Easyjet, Thomas Cook and Thomson.

 - ARN – is responsible for Scandinavian Airline SAS

-If your flight was on an airline not covered by one of these ADR schemes, you will need to take up your claim with the local regulating authority, so in the U.K. this would be the CAA.
+If your flight were on an airline not covered by one of these ADR schemes, you would need to take up your claim with the local regulating authority, so in the U.K. this would be the CAA.
 Although if your flight came from, or landed abroad, you may need to contact the corresponding body in that country.

 Below we have provided a list of each of the governing aviation authorities by country: